abigaile-d/image-classification-cnn-demo/README.md

 ### CNN Architecture

 The CNN architectures used are as follows:
 - **LeNet**: Based on the default LeNet5 architecture.
+See ```lenet.py```.
 - **VGGNet**: A smaller version of VGGNet with 3 blocks of 3 convolutional layers each.
 Each convolutional layer has batch normalization and ReLU non-linearity.
 Each convolutional block is followed by a max pooling layer (in the 1st 2 blocks) and a global average pooling layer (in the 3rd block).
 Finally, there is a fully-connected layer for the label classification.
+See ```vggnet.py```.
 - **ResNet**: A smaller version of ResNet with four blocks of convolutional layers.
 The convolutional blocks have batch normalization, ReLU non-linearity and skip connections.
 After the convolutional blocks, there is a global average pooling layer followed by a fully-connected layer for the label classification.
+See ```resnet.py```.

 ### Technologies

 - Python
+- Jupyter notebooks
 - PyTorch
 - Matplotlib